 Killmonger becomes the Black Panther after he drinks a special plant that also allows him to visit his ancestors in another realm.
-(Fans theorize this plant could be the Soul Stone.)
 He plans to share Wakanda’s technology and weapons with oppressed people, which is actually a legitimate and surprisingly nuanced political stance for a Marvel villain.

 T’Challa survives the fall.
-His genius sister Shuri (Letita Wright), stealth ex-girlfriend Nakia (Lupita Nyong’o) and badass head of his armed forces Okoye (Danai Gurira) help him defeat Killmonger.
-T’Challa, the only person in the modern era to be swayed by another’s political opinions, decides to open up Wakanda to the rest of the world—and, based on the Infinity War trailer, a possible attack by Thanos.
+His genius sister Shuri (Letita Wright), stealth ex-girlfriend Nakia (Lupita Nyong’o), and badass head of his armed forces Okoye (Danai Gurira) help him defeat Killmonger.
+T’Challa, the only person in the modern era to be swayed by another’s political opinions, decides to open up Wakanda to the rest of the world.

 Important post-credits scene: Shuri greets a seemingly recovered Bucky Barnes in Wakanda.

 Black Widow (released in 2021)